 In Python, the division operator / always returns a float.
-A floor division (truncation) is made with the operator //.
+A floor division (truncation) can be made with the operator //.
 A module (remainder) operation is given by the operator %.

-In addition, the method divmod(x,y) returns both the quotient and remainder when dividing x by y:
+The method divmod(x,y) returns both the quotient and remainder when dividing x by y: